Dragon8029/100-days-of-code/Attempt6.md

 Started making my way through chapter 7 on jQuery.
 Lots of information, this will take me a couple days to get through it.

 ---

+##D16/100:
+*Aug 14, 2019*

+Finished up chapter 7 on jQuery.
+It was a big chapter with lots of examples.
+Next up will be Ajax and JSON.

+---